 1. Why is Facebook logging me out?
 Why do I keep getting logged out of Facebook?

-2. How to stop Facebook from logging out?
-Why is my Facebook logging me out?
+2. How do I stop Facebook from logging me out?

-4. The Facebook app keeps logging me out.
-Why does Facebook keep logging me out if I reset my password?
+4. Why does Facebook keep logging me out after I change my password?

 Conclusion